alttch/bma-info/roboplc/metrics.rst

     :width: 505px
     :alt: Metrics

+The viewer supports histograms exported as summaries with quantiles only.
 The metrics can be also viewed in any Prometheus-compatible monitoring system.